jakeread/bbesc/README.md

 # set phasers to three
+### breadboard controller for brushless motors